Computer-controlled cutting.

 I got the inspiration from Joanne Leong’s work in the MIT “How to Make (almost) Anything” course (Fall 2021).
 She used an octagon-based piece with slots at 90° and 45° to build a dragon — I loved the idea of starting from a simple polygon and getting organic shapes out of it.

-For the actual laser cutting, I used Joanne’s original FreeCAD file, adapting the slot width parameter to match my material (2.3 mm cardboard, 0.1 mm kerf).
-I exported the DXF from FreeCAD, imported it into Rhinoceros, and cut the pieces on the Epilog Mini 24 at Fab Lab León.
+For the first physical cut I started from Joanne’s original FreeCAD file, adapting the slot-width parameter to match my material (2.3 mm cardboard, 0.1 mm kerf), exporting the DXF and cutting on the Epilog Mini 24 at León.
+That got me physical pieces, but it isn’t really my design — it’s someone else’s, with one value changed.

 In Rhinoceros, I arranged multiple copies of the piece on the cardboard area to get as many as possible with minimal waste.
-Then I followed the standard workflow: layers with the right colors, fine line widths, parameters from the characterization tests, origin set on the machine, ventilation on, and eyes on the machine the whole time.
+Then I followed the standard León workflow: layers with the right colors (blue for cut), fine line widths, the cardboard parameters above, sent to the Epilog driver as vectorial output, origin set on the machine, ventilation on, and eyes on the machine the whole time.

 With all the pieces cut, I assembled them into a gondola.
 This was a fun way to show that the kit can produce complex 3D shapes from a single piece type.